galatea-associates/galatea-hal/README.md

 ### Assumptions
 We assume you understand the following:
-- How to develop in Python2
+- How to develop in Python2 (we have a slack channel for this)
-  - Make sure to download latest version of Python 2.x.  https://www.python.org/downloads/
-  - You can use your favorite editor.
-I like community edition of pycharm:  https://www.jetbrains.com/pycharm/download/#section=windows)
 - How to interact with GitHub.
-  - This is a good set up guide:  https://help.github.com/articles/set-up-git/
 - What docker is
 - How REST APIs work.
 In fact, you should get a copy of postman from the chrome store
 - The slack realtime API:  https://api.slack.com/rtm
 - How BeeBoop works: https://beepboophq.com/docs
 - How Wit.ai works: https://wit.ai/ .
 Specifically the REST API: https://wit.ai/docs/http/20160526#get--message-link

+### Initial set up
+Here are some initial set up steps
+- Install latest version of Python 2.x.  https://www.python.org/downloads/
+- Add the python and python\scripts directories to your path (e.g. C:\Python27\ and C:\Python27\Scripts)
+- Install your favorite pyton editor.
+I like community edition of pycharm:  https://www.jetbrains.com/pycharm/download/#section=windows)
+- Get postman extension to chrome:  https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en .
+This should allow you to make REST calls to wit or slack.
+It's a useful way to test.
+- Sign up for github and ask Raj to add you as a collaborator
+- Run through the github set up guide:  https://help.github.com/articles/set-up-git/
+- Fork this repository
+- Create a bot for yourself to test hal:  https://galaslack.slack.com/apps/manage/A0F7YS25R-bots .
+This bot should be called test-hal-<your name> (e.g. test-hal-raj).
+This will ensure that your changes don't break production hal.
+Note: be polite and disable your bot when you are not using it.
+You'll need to keep track of your bot's slack token when you go to test your bot.
+- Talk to Raj so we can figure out how best to share the wit app.
+Wit used to have a fork feature but not sure that is there anymore.

 ### Dev Process
-- Ask Raj to add you as a collaborator to GitHub
-- Fork this repository
 - Make your changes
 - Test your changes
 - Send Raj a pull request